desracto/csci316-proj2/notes/Notes.md

 To identify which classes are being mislabelled, we generate confusion matrix & classification report to see where the model is mixing classes up.

-From just a quick scan, we can see that Water Pump, Vacuum Brake Booster and Gas Cap are all being mislabeled.
+From just a quick scan, we can see that Water Pump, Vacuum Brake Booster and Gas Cap are all being mislabelled.
 This makes sense as they all, at least to the model, would look similar.

 ![[1.jpg]]
 ![[5.jpg]]